Credit CardsArticles

 Credit card points and miles won’t expire as long as your account remains open.
 However, points and miles earned with airline and hotel loyalty programs do typically expire following a lack of activity.

-Rewards earned on general travel or cashback credit cards issued by the major banks typically don’t expire as long as your account remains open.
-For example, there is no Chase Ultimate Rewards® expiration and Barclaycard points don’t expire, either.
-The exceptions are Wells Fargo, U.S. Bank and Citi in specific cases (detailed in the second chart).
+Rewards earned on general travel or cash back credit cards issued by major banks typically don’t expire as long as your account remains open.
+For example, Chase Ultimate Rewards® and Barclays Arrival Miles don’t expire.

-Some rewards (e.g., Chase Ultimate Rewards® and Amex Membership Rewards) can be transferred to airline or hotel loyalty programs.
-Once transferred, rewards cannot be moved back to their original program and are subject to the expiration policies of the program you transferred them to.
+Some rewards (like Chase Ultimate Rewards and Amex Membership Rewards) can be transferred to partner airline or hotel loyalty programs.
+Keep in mind that once transferred, they cannot be moved back to their original program.
+Those points or miles are now subject to the expiration policies of the program you transferred them into.

 Issuer programWhen do points expire?